Kenkron/AntiqueAtlasOverlay/README.md

 This is an addon for the [Antique Atlas](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-mods/1292324-antique-atlas-v4-2-10-17-12-2015) mod.
 It displays a minimap based on the first atlas it finds in the player's inventory.

-BUGS:
+TODO:
+ * Add markers
- * Nothing is implemented
+ * Configuration

 -------------------------------------------
 Forge README: